nechry/remocon2mqtt/README.md

 ![Thision S Dashboard][img1]

+The Repo is now *DEPRECATED* in favor of the [ELCO Remocon.net AppDaemon app](https://github.com/nechry/elco-remocon-net-appdaemon)

 ## Description

 I initially wrote a python script to get data from my boiler system and forward then to a MQTT broker.